docs.kde.org

 Remote Desktop Connection is a client, and it needs to be used with compatible servers.
 There are different ways to connect to those servers:

-• Directly typing the server name (or IP address) into the Address: input.
+• Directly typing the server name (or IP address) into the Connect to: input.

 • By using an invitation that you received.
 Desktop Sharing uses invitations, and can send them by email.